Skip to Content

 Truck fleet sustainability, electric and biofuels

-A logistics carrier operating across Europe sought a truck fleet sustainability strategy for 2025 to 2035.
-Voltho was tasked with comparing all powertrain options based on economic feasibility as well as CO2, particulate matter, and NOx emissions.
-The ideal 2035 truck fleet was ultimately determined to consist of charging stations and solar panels supporting new e-trucks, while biodiesel would be used for select existing trucks.
-Offers from truck and energy suppliers, as well as subsidy opportunities, were requested and mapped.
-This enabled the carrier to define its investment strategy.
+A logistics carrier active across Europe was looking for a truck fleet decarbonization strategy for the period 2025 to 2035.
+Voltho was asked to compare all powertrain options based on economic feasibility as well as CO₂, particulate matter, and NOx emissions.
+The analysis showed that the optimal 2035 truck fleet would consist of charging infrastructure and solar panels combined with new electric trucks and biodiesel.
+Financing and subsidy opportunities were identified and mapped out, enabling the carrier to define its investment strategy.

 CHP carbon capture and batteries for greenhouse horticulture